Plant-Based Nutrition for Kids

 a young boy covering his face with his hands

 Plant-based diets have existed for centuries, but have only recently gained popularity in mainstream culture, and it’s seen explosive growth.
 Lucky for vegetarians, vegans, flexitarians, and those who like to be ‘label-less’ - there is a lot more plant-based food variety than ever before.
-Long gone are the days of plant-based foods being isolated to local health food stores; a quick trip to bigger box grocery stores and you will find countless vegetarian and vegan options in the frozen aisle, dairy and meat sections (and yes, even in the jerky aisle).
+Long gone are the days of plant-based foods being isolated to local health food stores; a quick trip to bigger box grocery stores and you will find countless vegetarian and vegan options in the frozen aisle, dairy, and meat sections (and yes, even in the jerky aisle).
 Lucky for families who are choosing to adapt more plant-based nutrition for their children, there are more food options that help ensure appropriate growth during the crucial years of development.

 Why Go Plant-Based?

 Some families choose to follow a plant-based lifestyle for ethical, environmental and sustainability reasons.
 Others choose plant-based eating diets for suspected health benefits.
 Leading doctors endorse a plant-based diet as a way to combat heart disease, diabetes and obesity.
 Generally, plant-based diets are higher in fiber, unsaturated fats, vitamins, anti-inflammatory antioxidants and phytonutrients.
-And, others opt to choose more plant based options, specifically plant based milk, due to either documented or suspected allergies or intolerances to animal food products.
+And, others opt to choose more plant-based options, specifically plant-based milk, due to either documented or suspected allergies or intolerances to animal food products.

 Choosing plant based food lowers the exposure to foods derived from animals that may have been treated with antibiotics or hormones.
 While there has been no direct negative consequence found as a result of antibiotics or hormone use in animals, there has not been a lot of research on its safety either.
 This leaves many, parents included, who want to minimize the potential indirect exposure of animal antibiotics and hormones to themselves and their little ones during their crucial years of development.